apaz-cli/daisho/Types.md

 second, and a `Fancy*` (by reference) as the third.
 As you would expect.

+## Automatic Conversions

+Sometimes, for the sake of
+more readable code that could be readily inferred, the compiler will cast for you.

+## The Exception to the Rule

 Now for the exception to the rule.
 The runtime representation and calling convention for trait types is slightly different.